How to Search for a Job

 Nick Corcodilos is one of my favorite sources for advice on job hunting.
-He’s a former Vice President of Human Resources who has gone rogue.
-He now lends his considerable talents to pulling back the curtain on the absurdity of corporate hiring — and the job-search industrial complex that has risen around it.
+Leveraging his experience as a best-in-class headhunter, he lends his considerable talents to pulling back the curtain on the absurdity of corporate hiring — and the job-search industrial complex that has risen around it.
 He doesn’t pull punches and he’s almost always good for a smile or two as well.
-His weekly article is a never-miss for me.
+His weekly newsletter is a never-miss for me.

 This week he continues his insightful critique of LinkedIn with illuminating examples of how people commit career suicide in a futile attempt to find a job.
 Buried in the article is a succinct recap of his method for how to find a job the right way:

 You search for a job by identifying companies that make products or deliver services you’d like to work on.
 (See Pursue Companies, Not Jobs.)
 Then you figure out — figure out — what problems and challenges those companies face in running their business.

 Most important, you carefully and thoughtfully pick a handful of your skills that you could apply to those problems and challenges, and you prepare a brief business plan showing how you’d use those skills to make the business more successful.

 (Note that this does not involve reading job postings.)